 However, broadcasting began in India with a private radio club in Madras on 16 May 1924.

-British colonial government granted a license to a private company, the Indian Broadcasting Company, to open Radio stations in Bombay and Calcutta in 1924.
+In 1924, the British colonial government granted a license to a private company, the Indian Broadcasting Company, to open radio stations in Bombay and Calcutta.

-This was followed by the establishment of Bombay station on 23 July 1927 and Calcutta radio station on 26 August 1927.
+Following this was the opening of the Bombay station on July 23, 1927, and the Calcutta radio station on August 26, 1927.
 The first radio program journal, “The India Radio,” was broadcast on 15 July 1927.

 The Indian Broadcasting Company went bankrupt in 1930, but the colonial government took over and started operating it as the Indian State Broadcasting Corporation (IBC).

-However, IBC was a financial failure despite a loan from the government, and it was closed down in March 1930.
-Under pressure from the radio-set dealers, programmers, and the general public, the government took over the Bombay and Calcutta stations in April 1930, and the Indian State Broadcasting Service (ISBS) was formed.
+However, despite a government loan, IBC was a financial failure, and it closed down in March 1930.
+Under pressure from radio-set dealers, programmers, and the general public, the government took over the Bombay and Calcutta stations in April 1930, and the Indian State Broadcasting Service (ISBS) was formed.

-But again, it was closed on 10 October 1931 due to financial difficulties.
+However, it was closed again on 10 October 1931 due to financial difficulties.
 In 1932, the BBC started an Empire service.
 Increasing the number of imported radio sets enhances the government’s revenue in import duty and is license-free.

 On 8 July 1936, the Corporation was renamed All India Radio (AIR) and placed under the Department of Labor and Industries.
 A radio station was commissioned in Delhi in the same year.